 EPSRC Impact Acceleration Account

 EPSRC Impact Acceleration Account (IAA) funding provides support for activities that will help to accelerate the impact from research that falls within the EPSRC remit.

-EPSRC IAA FUNDING
+Introduction to the EPSRC IAA

 The University of Oxford’s EPSRC Impact Acceleration Account is accepting applications for support to the following EPSRC IAA schemes:

 Informal enquiries are welcome from applicants – email firstname.lastname@example.org